Quanhaoli2641/MachineLearningVoter/README.md

    * And the entire process starts again until no more new centers are made
    * And voila, the clusters are made

-The Silhouette value for the first cluster was *99.87%* and the Silhouette value for the second cluster was *99.97%*
+The Silhouette value for the first cluster was *0.9987* and the Silhouette value for the second cluster was *0.9997*

 ####AGNES

+For this algorithm, a specific class called **Unsupervised Node** was made to help build the tree.
+The **Unsupervised Node** class held the following information:
+   * It's children
+   * It's own smaller dataset, if appropriate

+The implementation for this algorithm is as follows:
+   * Initialize all data entries in the data set as individual clusters
+   * Find the two closest clusters using Euclidean distance and combine the clusters into one cluster
+   * Do this recursively until there is only one cluster left
+   * By the magic of recursion, the Agglomerative Nesting Cluster is made

+Since there is only cluster, the silhouette value is *0*.